Membership is open to anyone, with or without knowledge of the night sky or a personal telescope.

 If clear skies are forecast, members can make use of the dark outdoor space and observe after meetings.

-Membership can be arranged at any of our monthly East Ayton meetings, or by application form downloaded HERE and sent to:
+Membership can be arranged at any of our monthly East Ayton meetings, or by application form downloaded HERE

 Members will receive a ‘Welcome Pack’ containing details of the Society, its history and locations of observing sites in the area.